-There are also non-official social media pages that contribute to the extent of alcohol marketing, though not directed by the alcohol demonstrates Research industry. that adolescents are less likely than young adults to engage with alcohol brands on social media, yet still up to 25% of users follow some alcohol marketing page (Carrotte, Dietze, Wright, & Lim, 2016).
+There are also non-official social media pages that contribute to the extent of alcohol marketing, though not directed by the alcohol Research demonstrates industry. adolescents are less likely than young adults to engage with alcohol brands on social media, yet still up to 25% of users follow some alcohol marketing page (Carrotte, Dietze, Wright, & Lim, 2016).
 Furthermore, studies present the association between being engaged with any alcohol marketing page and more risky alcohol consumption (Carrotte et al., 2016; Jones et al., 2016).
 Hoffman et al., 2016 show that almost 15% of users does engage with alcohol marketing in some way and are able to confirm the association between alcohol marketing via social media and alcohol consumption: "Alcohol-related social media use directly predicted both binge drinking and problem drinking" (Hoffman et al., 2016, p.
 5).
 Although it seems that the frequency by which alcohol brands post advertisements decreases, the amount of interaction between the brand and users on the page increases (Carah et al., 2014).
 This suggests that alcohol marketing through social media is turning more towards its users.
-Considering the quick and widespread character of social media and especially user generated content, this is an alarming fact.
+Considering the quick and widespread character of social media and especially user